Pastor / Translator - Belarus

 Testimony of Conversion

-Religious life of my country, Belarus, began to change in 1989 when the church was granted freedom to evangelize in the streets.
+The religious life of my country, Belarus, began to change in 1989 when the church was granted freedom to evangelize in the streets.
 My father was invited to an evangelistic meeting in a Baptist church in 1990 and began regularly to attend this church.
-Church going was something very unusual for us.
-It was unbelievable that my dad got up early on Sunday morning and by 8 am he disappeared to be on-time for the service at 9 am.
+Church-going was something very unusual for us.
+It was unbelievable that my dad got up early on Sunday morning and by 8 am he disappeared to be on time for the service at 9 am.
 After some time he invited me to go with him and I had no reason to refuse.
 I was curious.
 I was struck by everything I saw in what they called “prayer house” – a small wooden cottage with one square room and benches without backs.
 I had never seen people praying before, and it was hard for me to believe that they were serious when they closed their eyes and bowed their heads.
 And there was singing – an elderly lady holding a hymnbook before my face.
 And there was preaching – some absolutely unintelligible and some very clear and interesting.
 I liked it.
 I began to attend the church regularly on Sundays.
 Then I stopped.
 Then I was invited to midweek youth meetings.
 Made friends.
 Stayed.
 One day – it was Easter, I believe – I was listening to a sermon and suddenly realized that I had been thinking differently for some time now.
 I had no doubt that God was real.
 I was sure that Jesus was not a myth but a real historical person.
 Moreover, Jesus is himself God and claims my life.
 Could I live as before? – I asked myself.
 Could I live without God and without Christ?
 My life belongs to Christ, – I told myself.
 It was Easter time of 1992.
-On June 13 of the same year I was baptized.
+On June 13 of the same year, I was baptized.

-At what point in time the understanding of sin, atonement and grace came to me I cannot tell.
-However, the beginning of my spiritual life was quite intense in many respects: Christian fellowship, study of Scripture and Christian literature and a focus on regular prayer and Bible reading.
+At what point in time the understanding of sin, atonement, and grace came to me I cannot tell.
+However, the beginning of my spiritual life was quite intense in many respects: Christian fellowship, the study of Scripture and Christian literature and a focus on regular prayer and Bible reading.
 Since then the spiritual changes have continued in my life.

 Calling to & Description of Ministry